 Make your own vertical garden

-Whether it is wanting to add a little colour and artistic design that peeks your interest, or the ability to be self-sufficient by growing your own produce, there are ideas available to help everyone get involved.
+Whether it is wanting to add a little colour and artistic design that piques your interest, or the ability to be self-sufficient by growing your own produce, there are ideas available to help everyone get involved.
 Especially when it comes to building your own vertical garden, there are many different ways it can be done.

 Vertical gardening is a great way to create your own unique garden and can be done with any budget.
-Starting from the most basic and cost effective by recycling old goods to the more extravagant and expensive custom designs, there are many ways to get the style you desire.
+Starting from the most basic and cost-effective by recycling old goods to the more extravagant and expensive custom designs, there are many ways to get the style you desire.